grpc/proposal/L46-core-tls-credential-API.md

 * Discussion at: https://groups.google.com/forum/#!topic/grpc-io/gMrROsizrtc

 ## Abstract
 This proposal aims to incorporate SPIFFE-based mutual TLS into gRPC C core auth stack.
 Towards the goal, it proposes a new credential API model that 1) allows flexible addition of new TLS-related features (e.g., credential reload) without breaking the API and 2) supports both synchronous and asynchronous implementations of those features.
 It then proposes SPIFFE and HTTPS-based TLS credential API's that comply with the new model.
+Note that the API changes proposed in this gRFC only apply to gRPC core and its wrapped languages (not Java and Go).

 ## Background